Adam Lyons VFC

 Adam Lyons left the business in 2024 but has returned to assume ‘full operational and strategic control’

-The full separation will be completed over the coming weeks and was designed to simplify the structure and enable a sharper focus on execution, supply chain stability and long-term sustainable growth, Lyons said.
+The separation was designed to simplify the VFC structure and enable a sharper focus on execution, supply chain stability and long-term sustainable growth, Lyons said.

-VFC Foods is now dual funded by its original investor and Lyons, which, he said, “gives us real stability and clarity”.
+VFC is now dual-funded by its original investor the Ahimza Foundation and Lyons, a situation he said, “gives us real stability and clarity”.

-Lyons left the business in April 2024 but has returned “assuming full operational and strategic control”.
+Lyons, a chef, first established the VFC brand in 2020, having developed a vegan chicken burger at his restaurant in York.
+He left the business in April 2024 but has now returned “assuming full operational and strategic control”.

 “My return is centred on stabilisation across operations, finance, and commercial delivery,” said Lyons.
 “The business is now governed, funded, and managed independently, with clear accountability and direct leadership.